hkpori/popvote4-spec/crypto_spec.md

   This can be detected maintaining an out-of-band voters count as part of the procedural controls.
 A third-party auditor may check the Voter Certificates of all ballots, and the out-of-band voters count for statistical abnormality.
-* **Fairness.** Before the Counting Stage, no participate can gain any knowledge except his vote about the partial tally because the ballots are end-to-end encrypted with Tallying Authority key on voters' devices.
+* **Fairness.** Before the Counting Stage, no participate can gain any knowledge except his or her vote about the partial tally because the ballots are end-to-end encrypted with Tallying Authority key on voters' devices.
 The key is protected by a threshold secret sharing scheme that a threshold of Tallying Authority members must be present to open the ballots.
 Voting Station personnel and